CityBaseInc/SIAC/README.md

 * [Auditd](https://www.systutorials.com/docs/linux/man/8-auditd/) (Linux auditing system)
 * [Packetbeat](https://www.elastic.co/products/beats/packetbeat) (network data + transport)

-Installation of the client stack is very straightforward.
+Installation of the client stack is very straightforward on Linux.
+Please note that if you're installing the agent on Windows, you will need to generate an agent key.
+This process is documented [here](https://documentation.wazuh.com/current/user-manual/registering/registration-process.html).
+There is an easy [powershell script](https://raw.githubusercontent.com/wazuh/wazuh-api/3.2/examples/api-register-agent.ps1) provided that works very well for registering agents using the RESTful API.
+Be advised that you need to configure the script to point to your installation directory (on the local windows system) and configure the “Wazuh-Manager-IP” to the IP Address of your server.

 **Requirements:** 64-bit Ubuntu Desktop 16.04 LTS, 2GB RAM, 1 CPU core.